GST on Apartment Maintenance Charges: Exclusions & Inclusions

 1. Maintenance Charges above Rs.
 7500

-GST on co-operative housing societies is imposed on services like maintenance, cleaning, security, and other community services.
-However, these services require the payment of a monthly maintenance charge.
-If this charge is above Rs.
-7,500 per month, the society is liable to pay GST on the whole amount at 18%.
+GST on Maintenance Charges in apartments is imposed on services like cleaning, security, maintenance, and other community amenities.
+When the monthly maintenance charge exceeds ₹7,500, the society becomes liable to pay 18% GST for Apartment Maintenance above ₹7,500.

 2. Other Services and Goods

-All other incomes derived by the housing society from services or goods are liable to GST.
-These services include renting common spaces and advertisement spaces and exclude maintenance services.
+All other incomes derived by the housing society from services or goods are liable to GST on apartments.
+These services include renting common spaces and advertisement spaces, and exclude maintenance services.
 Furthermore, the supply of services to a person and leasing the premises for mobile towers are also subject to GST.

 3. Input Tax Credit (ITC)